If you know what it takes to rank a website, you are already aware of the elephant in the room:

 If you want your website to rank organically, link-building is a must.

 The easiest way to get this done is to hire a reputable SEO company on your behalf.
-For those of you with limited budget, don’t despair.
+For those of you with a limited budget, don’t despair.

 Try out these DIY link-building tactics first.
 Then later, when you are ready to get more proactive about your link-building strategy, you can contact us to accelerate your results.